 Doug Walters joined the Northwood University Baseball coaching staff in the fall of 2018.
 Walters works primarily with the catchers and the hitters while also being heavily involved with recruiting, player development, and administrative responsibilities.

-In his first year as a part of the staff, Walters helped the Timberwolves finish the year with 33 wins, the third-most in program history.
+During the 2018 season, Walters helped the Timberwolves finish the year with 33 wins, the third-most in program history.
 Northwood also reached the NCAA Regional Tournament for the third time in school history.

 Prior to Northwood, Walters was a member of the Alma College coaching staff under Jake Sabol for the past two seasons where he also worked with the catchers and the hitters.
 He was also an assistant coach for the North Adams SteepleCats, a member of the NECBL, during the summer of 2018.

 Walters played collegiately at Alma College from 2012-2016.
 A four-year letter winner for the Scots, Walters helped lead Alma to one of the most successful seasons in program history in 2016, garnering 1st-Team All-MIAA honors as a senior, hitting .353 with 37 RBI, which is second most all-time in a single season at Alma.
 Walters also lead the Scots in hits with 48, while starting all 43 games behind the plate.
 After the conclusion of the 2016 season, he was awarded the Team Captain Award and the Team MVP Award, voted on by his teammates and coaches.